jasoncruz-arch/jasoncruz-arch.github.io/_posts/2025-11-03-Reflections-from-Expo-2020-to-Expo-2025.md

 title:  "Reflections from Expo 2020 to Expo 2025"
 description: My thoughts on visiting the Expos in Dubai and Osaka
 thumbnail: /assets/images/writings/reflections-from-expo/Expo_2020-25.jpg
 thumbnaildesc: "L: Al Wasl Plaza, entrance to Expo 2020.
-R: The Grand Ring, emtramce to Expo 2025."
+R: The Grand Ring, entrance to Expo 2025."
 date:   2025-11-04
 tags: [Photo Essay]
 ---